-Managing a fleet of vehicles can be very expensive for a business and one of the expenses that sometimes seems harder to control is fleet insurance.
-At My Fleet Solutions we offer FCS Insurance Solutions, which is authorised and regulated by the Financial Conduct Authority (FCA licence number 759713).
-Through our parent company Fuel Card Services, we can negotiate bigger discounts and introduces quotes for all probabilities: Mixed Fleet Insurance, HGV Dedicated Insurance, Employer’s Liability Insurance, Product and Public Liability Insurance and Goods In Transit Insurance.
+There are other services from My Fleet Solutions that can protect your fleet.
+For instance, FCS Insurance Solutions has Policy-matching assistance with business-specific needs, alongside industry risk exposure knowledge to get the right policy to cover your fleet from the start.
+It is authorised and regulated by the Financial Conduct Authority (FCA licence number 759713).
+It introduces quotes for all probabilities: Mixed Fleet Insurance, HGV Dedicated Insurance, Employer’s Liability Insurance, Product and Public Liability Insurance and Goods In Transit Insurance.